DigitalScriptorium/ds-open-refine/instructions/subjects.md

 ## Reconciling subjects to FAST (based on MARC-encoded data)

 Special note for this process: When manually reconciling and updating JSON instructions to add additional "known" subjects, retain those JSON instructions and update at the end of the process.
-Creating multiple pull requests branched from the same file will create multiple conflicts and prevent merging of JSON instructions.
+Creating multiple pull requests branched from the same file will create multiple conflicts and prevent successful merging of JSON instructions.

 ### Reconciling subjects of any type